“So, what kind of place is the Indigo Bar?”

 Albert Liu, 30.
 Book shop employee

 Maria Grant, 42.
 Housewife

 “Thank you, Bates.
 I’ll be heading off now.”
-He says goodbye as I head back to my car.
-I wonder how long he’ll have to wait there, poor kid.
+He said goodbye as she walked back to my car, wondering how long he’ll have to wait there, poor kid.

 © Intrigue Inn